 For most bookkeeping teams, the column logic looks like this:

-• Electricity: Keep supplier, account number, service period, site name if present, meter reference, usage, standing charge, tax, prior balance, and total.
-If the bill shows tariff context, day and night usage, Economy 7 or Economy 10 rates, or Italian F1/F2/F3 time-of-use splits, preserve that structure instead of collapsing it into one usage figure.
+- Electricity: Keep supplier, account number, service period, site name if present, meter reference, usage, standing charge, tax, prior balance, and total.
+If the bill shows tariff context, day and night usage, Economy 7 or Economy 10 rates, Italian F1/F2/F3 time-of-use splits, or Malta ARMS residential, domestic, and non-residential tariff classification, preserve that structure instead of collapsing it into one usage figure.
 UK electricity bills may show an MPAN, while Italian bills may show a POD.
 Those are not decorative fields.
 They tell the reviewer which supply point the charge belongs to.

 Decide when one row per bill is wrong